-In order to orientate you to the patient's living environment and enable you to meet his care team, your initial two visits will take place within the patient's ward.
+In order to orientate you to the patient's living environment and enable you to meet his care team, your initial visit will take place within the patient's ward.
 You will be transported to the hub where the Receptionist will ensure that you reach the ward safely.
 Your visit will normally take place in the ward dining room, where tea / coffee is provided and access to a cold water drinks dispenser is available.
-Following the initial two visits, if the patient is settled, your visits will take place within the dedicated visiting area, remote from the ward.
+Following the initial visit, if the patient is settled, your visits will take place within the dedicated visiting area, remote from the ward.

 We encourage patients to make use of the hand cleaning products available via the hand dispensers, which help us to minimise the risk of infection.
 As part of your responsibility to support us to maintain a healthy environment, we ask you to use these products prior to entering the visiting area and again on leaving the area.
-During your visit, if you have concerns about the cleanliness of the Hospital environment or are unsure about any infection control issues, please speak to staff supervising the visit or ask to speak to the Senior Nurse for Infection Control.
+During your visit, if you have concerns about the cleanliness of the Hospital environment or are unsure about any infection control issues, please speak to staff supervising the visit.